phirmware/animeTracker/README.md

 ## Outline/Summary

-A platform that gives the user the ability to bookmark from a list of anime series so he/she can recieve updates on when a new episode is released.
+A platform that gives the user the ability to bookmark from a list of anime series so he/she can recieve updates when a new episode is released.
 This is the description of the MVP for this project